-- the proceeds from the sale of transportation vehicles; - lease, rental, or occasional use of surplus buses; - depreciation reimbursement for district-owned buses; - proceeds of TVF levies; optional transfers from the GF; - and investment funds coming from the TVF.
+- The proceeds from the sale of transportation vehicles; - Lease, rental, or occasional use of surplus buses; - Depreciation reimbursement for district-owned buses; - Proceeds of TVF levies; - Optional transfers from the GF; and - Investment funds coming from the TVF.

-The TVF may be used to purchase and/or rebuild buses on a contract or cash basis.
-Money may be transferred from the TVF to the DSF exclusively for the payment of principal of and interest on non-voted debt incurred by the TVF.
-Such a transfer does not constitute a transfer of money from the TVF within the meaning of RCW 28A.160.130.
-Skill Center Minor Repair and Maintenance Capital Account A host district of a cooperative skill center must maintain a separate minor repair and maintenance capital account for facilities constructed or renovated with state funding.
+The TVF may be used to purchase school buses or to pay for major repairs to school buses.
+Money may be transferred from the TVF to the DSF exclusively for the payment of debt and interest associated with purchase agreements for school buses, including lease purchase agreements.

+Skill Center Minor Repair and Maintenance Capital Account

+A host district of a cooperative skill center must maintain a separate minor repair and maintenance capital account for facilities constructed or renovated with state funding.
 Participating districts must make annual deposits into the account to pay for future minor repair and maintenance costs of those facilities.
 The host district has authority to collect those deposits by charging participating districts an annual per-pupil facility fee.

+Bank Accounts

-Bank Accounts The district will maintain a system of bank accounts as follows: - A district depository and/or transmittal bank account; - An associated student body imprest bank account for each school having an associated student body organization approved by the board; and - Petty cash accounts in such numbers as are necessary to meet the petty cash needs of the schools and divisions of the district.
-The board may authorize the establishment of such accounts.
-Each petty cash account will be approved by the board.
+The District will maintain a system of bank accounts as follows:

+- A district depository and/or transmittal bank account; - An associated student body imprest bank account for each school having an associated student body organization approved by the board; and - Petty cash accounts in such numbers as are necessary to meet the petty cash needs of the schools and divisions of the district.

+The Board may authorize the establishment of such accounts.
+Each petty cash account will be approved by the Board.
 A custodian will be appointed for these accounts who will be independent of invoice processing, check signing, general accounting and cash receipts functions.
 If this separation of functions is not feasible, another employee who is independent of those functions will be responsible for reviewing the management of each account.

-Cross References: 6030 - Financial Reports 3510 - Associated Student Bodies Legal References:
+Legal References

+WAC 392-142-260 Allowable use of the transportation vehicle fund WAC 392-142-255 Deposit of payments in the transportation vehicle fund RCW 28A.245.100 Minor repair and maintenance capital accounts

-Wash.Const., Article VII, 2 Voted bond proceeds and capital levy proceeds - Uses RCW 28A.320.320 Investment of funds of district-Service fee RCW 28A.320.330 School funds enumerated - Deposits - Uses RCW 28A.325.010 Fees for optional noncredit extracurricular events - Disposition RCW 28A.325.020 Associated student bodies - Powers and responsibilities affecting RCW 28A.325.030 Associated student body program fund - Fund - raising activities - Nonassociated student body program fund moneys RCW 28A.335.060 Surplus school property - Rental, lease or use of - disposition of moneys received from RCW 28A.505.140 Rules for budgetary procedures -Review by superintendent - Notice of irregularity - Budget revisions RCW 28A.530.010 Directors may borrow money, issue bonds RCW 28A.530.020 Bond issuance - Election - Resolution to specify purposes RCW 28A.530.080 Additional authority to contract indebtedness--Notice RCW 42.17.555 Use of public office or agency facilities in campaigns - Prohibition - Exceptions RCW 43.09.200 Local Government Accounting - Uniform system of accounting RCW 43.09.210 Local Government Accounting Separate accounts for each fund or activity - Exemption for agency surplus personal property RCW 84.52.053 Levies by school districts authorized - When - Procedure RCW 84.52.056 Excess levies for capital purposes authorized WAC 392-123 Finance - School District Budgeting WAC 392-138 Finance - ASB Moneys State Auditor Bulletin #301, III(E), Petty Cash, (PT 3, Ch 3, Pg 8) Management Resources: 2017 - July Issue Adopted: 1/2018 WSSDA Revised: 7/2017
+RCW 28A.160.130 Transportation vehicle fund-Deposits in-Use-Rules for establishment and use RCW 28A.320.320 Investment of funds of district-Service fee RCW 28A.320.330 School funds enumerated - Deposits - Uses RCW 28A.325.010 Fees for optional noncredit extracurricular events - Disposition RCW 28A.325.020 Associated student bodies - Powers and responsibilities affecting RCW 28A.325.030 Associated student body program fund - Fund - raising activities - Nonassociated student body program fund moneys RCW 28A.335.060 Surplus school property - Rental, lease or use of - disposition of moneys received from RCW 28A.505.140 Rules for budgetary procedures-Review by superintendent- Separate accounting of state and local revenues-Notice of irregularity-Budget revisions RCW 28A.530.010 Directors may borrow money, issue bonds RCW 28A.530.020 Bond issuance - Election - Resolution to specify purposes RCW 28A.530.080 Additional authority to contract indebtednessNotice RCW 42.17A.555 Use of public office or agency facilities in campaigns - Prohibition - Exceptions RCW 43.09.200 Local Government Accounting - Uniform system of accounting RCW 43.09.210 Local Government Accounting Separate accounts for each fund or activity - Exemptions RCW 84.52.053 Levies by school districts authorized - When - Procedure RCW 84.52.056 Excess levies for capital purposes authorized Chapter 392-123 WAC Finance - School District Budgeting Chapter 392-138 WAC Finance - ASB Moneys State Auditor Bulletin #301, III(E), Petty Cash, (PT 3, Ch 3, Pg 8)